BrandonTobin/Project_1/README.md

 ~~if 2 cards are matching, keep visible~~

-1 minute timer, if timer finishes you lose
+~~1 minute timer, if timer finishes you lose~~

-maybe freeze the ui while the game is checking if a there is a match
+Have timer stop when you win